rssalessio/multi-reward-multi-policy-eval/README.md

 # Adaptive Exploration for Multi-Reward Multi-Policy Evaluation
-Readme file for the "Adaptive Exploration for Multi-Reward Multi-Policy Evaluation".
+Readme file for the "Adaptive Exploration for Multi-Reward Multi-Policy Evaluation", ICML 2025.

-Do not distribute.
+Author: Alessio Russo
+License: MIT

-Folder structure:
+## Folder structure

 -  `config/`: contains the configurations for the agents/environments, etc.
 -  `data/`: where the data is saved